Airplanes, Oktoberfest, and All the Things in Between

 Downtown

-Once we checked in we were setup quickly and started our work day.
+Once we checked in, we were set up quickly and started our workday.
 It was an interesting experience to split vacation mode with work mode.
-I think we did a great job with it but it was a new experience to be somewhere new but still doing the same old routine at work.
+I think we did a great job with it, but it was a new experience to be somewhere new, and still doing the same old routine at work.

 One of the first things we noticed throughout Cincinnati is the incredible street art!
 I don’t think I have ever seen so much of it, and it was all beautiful.
-It became a little bit of game to find the next mural and we even saw someone starting to paint a wall prepping for a mural.
+It became a little bit of a game to find the next mural, and we even saw someone starting to paint a wall, prepping for a mural.

-The culture and diversity here was also amazing!
-There were inclusivity signs throughout the city and it felt incredible safe for anyone to be here.
+The culture and diversity here were also amazing!
+There were inclusivity signs throughout the city, and it felt incredibly safe for anyone to be here.

 It was hilarious and adorable.
 I wish we could see these all over the place!